-A QLED TV is just like an LED TV, except it uses a “quantum dot” layer between the backlight and the LCD panel.
-This additional layer shines the backlight through tiny crystals to increase the color brightness, color accuracy, and color volume.
+A QLED TV is just like an LED TV, except it has a “quantum dot” layer between the backlight and the LCD panel.
+This additional layer uses tiny crystals to greatly increase the brightness and color volume of an image.

-Some TV manufacturers have released new LED technology, like Mini-LED models that use thousands of tiny LEDs to improve the control of the backlight.
-However, when TV companies use terms like ULED, Neo LED, and QNED, these are just LED TVs with slight improvements.
+Some TV companies also use terms like ULED, Neo LED, and QNED, which are just other forms of LED TVs with minor improvements.

 What Is an OLED TV?

 OLED TVs are completely different from LED TVs because they don’t use a backlight.
 Instead, each pixel in an OLED TV can be turned on or off individually.
 This improves the contrast ratio because black pixels can be turned off completely, even if they are right next to bright white pixels.

 The biggest downside to OLED TVs is that the individual pixels can degrade over time, leading to “permanent image retention.”
-This means static images and graphics can “burn in” your screen, especially if you leave your TV paused for a long time.
+This means static images and graphics can “burn in” your screen, especially if you leave your TV paused on the same image for a long time.

 Full-array TVs have a feature called “local dimming,” which divides the LED backlights into “zones.”
 Each of these zones can be individually dimmed to improve the overall contrast.
-The more local dimming zones a TV has, the deeper its blacks will be.
+The more local dimming zones a TV has, the better the picture quality and contrast will be.

 TV Buying Guide: What Is HDR?

 HDR (high dynamic range) adds details to the shadows and highlights of an image.
-That means you’ll get whiter whites, deeper blacks, and a wider range of colors compared to older displays with Standard Dynamic Range (SDR).
+That means you’ll get whiter whites, deeper blacks, and a wider range of colors compared to TVs that still use Standard Dynamic Range (SDR).

 HDR10 vs HDR10+ vs Dolby Vision

-The three main HDR standards are HDR10, HDR10+, and Dolby Vision.
+The 3 main HDR standards today are HDR10, HDR10+, and Dolby Vision.
 HDR10 is the most popular standard, but it can make an entire movie look brighter or darker than it should be.
-On the other hand, HDR10+ and Dolby Vision can get brighter, support more colors, and produce the most natural image.
+Both HDR10+ and Dolby Vision can get brighter, support more colors, and produce the best image.

-In order to take advantage of an HDR TV, you also need to be watching HDR content.
-Currently, HDR10 and Dolby Vision are supported by lots of streaming services and Blu-ray players, but HDR10+ is not as commonly used.
+In order to take advantage of an HDR TV, you also need to be watching content that supports HDR.
+Currently, HDR10 and Dolby Vision are supported standards from most streaming services and Blu-ray players, but HDR10+ is not as commonly used.
 So, if you are looking to buy a new TV, the safest bet is to choose one that supports Dolby Vision or HDR10.

 Most TVs these days are too thin to contain high-quality speakers.
-To get the best sound from a TV, you will need to connect it to a soundbar or surround-sound system via an HDMI ARC (audio return channel) or eARC (enhanced audio return channel) port.
+So, to get the best sound from a TV, you will need to connect it to a soundbar or surround-sound system via an HDMI ARC (audio return channel) or eARC (enhanced audio return channel) port.

 A TV’s refresh rate refers to how many images a screen can display per second.
-Generally speaking, a high refresh rate will result in smoother motion, especially when watching sports or playing games on next-gen consoles, like the Xbox Series X and the PlayStation 5.
+Generally speaking, a high refresh rate will result in smoother motion, especially when watching sports or playing video games on the latest consoles.

 TV Buying Guide: Choosing a TV for Gaming